Britney Spears’ Surprising Friendship With This Oscar-Winning Actress Revealed

 The actress said that in 2002, the two young women also co-hosted a New Year’s Eve bash together.

-Natalie did not state if she and Britney were still close, nor did she comment on the singer and entertainer’s personal struggles.
+Natalie did not state if she and Britney were still close nor did she comment on the singer and entertainer’s personal struggles.

-The Inquisitr recently reported on Britney’s latest Instagram post that showed singer enjoying a bike ride wearing a sports bra and short shorts, showing off her fit and toned physique for her millions of fans.
+The Inquisitr recently reported on Britney’s latest Instagram post that showed the singer enjoying a bike ride while wearing a sports bra and short shorts, showing off her fit and toned physique for her millions of fans.
 Taking the video was someone following behind in a golf cart.
 In the caption, Spears exclaimed over how much fun she had riding her bike in her neighborhood, writing “wheeeee.”

-Britney has appeared relaxed and happy in her latest series of social media posts, likely because that despite any ongoing personal drama within her family, such as an alleged incident where her father Jamie Spears stuck her eldest son Preston, she is in a good place personally in her long term relationship with boyfriend Sam Asghari.
+Britney has appeared relaxed and happy in her latest series of social media posts, likely because she is in a good place personally in her long-term relationship with boyfriend Sam Asghari.
+This is in spite of any ongoing personal drama within her family, such as an alleged incident where her father Jamie Spears struck her eldest son Preston.
 Britney is also a mother to son Jayden James with ex-husband Kevin Federline.

 Sam recently dished to E!
-News about his romantic nights with the singer, spent watching movies, cuddling together and enjoying their time together.
-He also revealed that “She teaches me, she inspires me with her career [and] with her life.”
+News about the romantic nights with the singer, like watching movies, cuddling together, and just enjoying their time together.

+“She teaches me, she inspires me with her career [and] with her life,” he also revealed.